-In the morning, you will help your counselor to make breakfast.
+In the morning, you will help your counselor make breakfast.
 You will all work together to clean up and pack up from camp out.

 When you get back to camp, you will need to hit the showers.
-Then, you will then head to your second activity!
-You might want to buy the tee shirt that says "I survived Skull Island!"
+After you are all cleaned up, you will receive your "I Survived Skull Island" tee shirt!
+Wear it proudly, you earned it!